 I am broadly interested in multi-agent systems, game theory, online learning and decision theory.
 My research has been primarily driven by the following intriguing question:

-How can we design effective incentive mechanisms/information structures/learning algorithms to help stakeholders make better decisions in the presence of uncertainty and strategic behavior?
+How can we design effective incentives/information structures/learning algorithms to help stakeholders make better decisions in the presence of uncertainty and strategic behavior?

 I believe solutions to this problem can help us gain insights into how to tackle many societal challenges that include traffic congestion, climate change, misinformation propagation and cyber attacks.